GitHub Trending Scraper avatar

 How current is the data?

-GitHub recalculates Trending throughout the day.
-A run reflects the page exactly as a logged-out browser sees it at request time.
+GitHub recalculates Trending roughly every 6 hours.
+A run reflects the page exactly as a logged-out browser sees it at request time — typically within 6 hours of the last GitHub recalculation.

 Can I filter by topic?

-Not in this Actor — the Trending page doesn't expose topic filters.
-Use the GitHub Repository Scraper for topic queries.
+Not in this Actor — the GitHub Trending page does not expose topic filters.
+For topic-based queries, use a GitHub REST API wrapper instead.

 💬 Your feedback

-Spotted a bug, hit a weird edge case, or need a new field?
-Open an issue on the Actor's Issues tab on Apify Console — we ship fixes weekly and we read every report.
+Spotted a parsing bug, hit a selector-drift issue, or need a new field?
+Open an issue on the Actor's Issues tab in Apify Console — we ship fixes weekly and read every report.